langsci/bibliographies/README.md

 Some conference proceedings and working paper series are considered serialized journals by their publisher.
 Do not use `@article` for an article-length unpublished manuscript or preprint, especially if there is no serialized journal.
+If the reference has been assigned a DOI, the URL is not mandatory.

 ```
 @article{Lastname2025,